OAI/learn.openapis.org/specification/structure.md

 This page has shown that:

 * The syntax (language) used to write OpenAPI Descriptions can be **JSON**, **YAML** or **both**.
-* An OpenAPI Descriptions is a JSON object including the fields described in the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0).
+* An OpenAPI Description is a JSON object including the fields described in the [OpenAPI Specification](https://spec.openapis.org/oas/v3.1.0).
 * Every OpenAPI Descriptions must contain an OpenAPI Object with at least the fields `openapi`, and `info`,  and either `paths`, `components` or `webhooks`.

 [The following page](paths) describes the contents of the `paths` field so endpoints can be added to the above minimal snippet.